-If possible, make the job interview an open discussion to increase rapport.
+If possible, make the job interview an open discussion to increase rapport and build your credibility.
 An open discussion interview format will allow the conversation to flow easier and the interviewer will learn more about your personality and who you are as a professional.

 In turn, you will learn more about the company and the interviewer.
 Consider the typical job interview stereotype: the intimidating and powerful interviewer interrogates the ill-fated candidate, looking for flaws, tapping into weaknesses, and trying to trap the candidate into saying or doing something that will knock them out of the running.